MahBadran93/ROS_Project/README.md

 ## Introduction
 Robotics Operating System (ROS), is a middleware, low level framework, to write robotic softwares.
 It can be cosidered as an API to make the process of developing a robotic related projects more flexible, and simplified.
 There will be no need for an extensive knowledge of the hardware in which it saves much effort and time in the development phase.
 It includes many libraries and tools which connects and control the robot manipulators, handle the comunication between multiple devices in a a working space. <br>
 ROS is supported by many operating systems like ubunto, windows.
 Ubunto is the more stable operating system working with ROS.
 However, for the development of this project we are using the construct web plaform, which is an online robotics working environmant.
-The platform uses ubunto as the main operating system with ROS kinetic and uses the simulation of turtlebot 3, where we will be able to apply some of the techniques we have have learned in navigation and localization.
+The platform uses ubunto as the main operating system with ROS kinetic and uses the simulation of turtlebot 3, where we will be able to apply some of the techniques we have have learned to apply navigation and localization with map construction.

 **Available for both iOS and Android.**